tactcomplabs/sst-bench/README.md

 present in SST-14.0.0+.
 Note that this test is currently only built when SST 14.0.0 is detected and can be only run in sequential execution mode.
 Threading and MPI are not currently supported for checkpoint/restart in SST 14.0.0.
+* *restore* : Tests the storing and loading of well-defined simulation component data using the SST 14.0.0 checkpoint/restart functionality

 ## Prerequisites